spaceship-prompt/spaceship-prompt/Options.md

 ### Package version (`package`)

-> Works only for npm at the moment.
+> Works only for [npm](https://www.npmjs.com/) at the moment.
 Please, help us improve this section!

-Package version is shown when repository is a package (contains a `package.json` file).
-This is the version of the package you are working on, not the version of package manager itself.
+Package version is shown when repository is a package (e.g. contains a `package.json` file).

+> **Note:** This is the version of the package you are working on, not the version of package manager itself.

 | Variable | Default | Meaning |
 | :------- | :-----: | ------- |